Monk Street, Monmouth: Buildings

 9 Monk Street is an early-19th-century, grade II listed building.
 Also referred to as Sanroyd House, it is a 3-storey building with a stucco exterior and slate roof.

 The Masonic Hall (pictured below) was converted from a theatre by George Vaughan Maddox in 1846.
 The previous Monk Street Theatre had occupied its Georgian building from 1838 to 1844.
 A curved wall adjacent to the entrance of the Masonic Hall is thought to be indicative of the site of a portion of Monk's Gate.
 The 19th-century, grade II listed building is on the west side of the road.

 11 Monk Street has two listings in the records maintained in the collection of the Royal Commission on the Ancient and Historical Monuments of Wales.
 In one, there is reference to a coach house, which is a listed building.
 11 Monk Street, the second listing for this address, is also referred to as Fitzroy House and The Gatehouse(s).
 It is a three-storey, early-19th-century, grade II listed building.
 It is north of New Dixton Road on the east side.
 The entrance features large Greek Doric columns.

 Cadogan House at 12 Monk Street is an early-19th-century, listed building.
 The three-storey house has a slate roof.
 Cadogan House is remarkable as the site of discovery of a 15th-century kiln which produced floor and roof tiles.

 13 Monk Street is a listed building of uncertain date.
 The three-storey, single-bay house has a painted exterior and slate roof.
 The ground and middle floors each have a two light window.
 The topmost floor has a six plus six window akin to a weaver's window.

 14 Monk Street is an early-19th-century, listed building.
 The Regency style house has a slate roof.

 16 and 18 Monk Street represent a single building with two doors.
-Also referred to as Stoneleigh, it is an early-19th-century, three-storey, three bay, listed building.
+Also referred to as Stoneleigh, it is an early-19th-century, four-storey, three window, listed building.

 Singleton House at 20 Monk Street is an early-19th-century, listed building.
 The three-storey, three-bay house has a central entry.
 The ground and middle floors have a recessed arch at the centre.
 The ground floor windows are also in recessed arches.
 The entrance has a six panelled door with fanlight.
 The roof is of Welsh slate and there are two chimneys.
 Wrought iron railings are present, as well as a trellis porch.
 The late Georgian building was listed due to its special architectural interest.